 MTP/IP applications will transfer data up to the maximum speed of the underlying data path.
 This will be limited by the slowest component of that path, including network links, hard drives, CPUs, and operating systems.
 This article provides recommendations for end-point hardware, particularly for ExpeDat and SyncDat servers.

 Many factors affect the speed at which data can be transferred.
 This article focuses on the server-side computing device.
-See the ExpeDat Performance chapter and other performance Tech Notes for a more general discussion of performance issues.
+See the ExpeDat Performance chapter and other performance Tech Notes for more general discussions of performance issues.

 For total network bandwidth of 100 megabits per second or less, any modern desktop computer should provide sufficient hardware throughput.
 The guidelines below will still be helpful, but at slower network speeds it is more likely that network issues will be the limiting factors in performance.

 The slowest component of a computer is usually the data storage device.
 Hard Disk Drives (HDDs) are often rated according to the speed of their interface, but their real-world transfer speed is much, much slower.
 Network Attached Storage (NAS) is limited by the speed if its protocol, which is usually much, much slower than the physical interface.

 Hard disk drives are particularly vulnerable when multiple files are being accessed at the same time or in rapid succession.
 The read-write head must move back and forth between files, which typically takes 10 milliseconds per round-trip.
 At one gigabit per second, 10 milliseconds represents a delay of 1.25 megabytes of data.
 Because of this seek-time overhead, hard disk drive performance drops off exponentially as the number of concurrent files increases.